 Offer them a chance to say what they want in the morning.
 What would their ideal day look like?

 You can also ask them about what they would like to do on the weekends and then include that in your morning routine.

-Another great way for a new summer routine is with breakfast.
-What time do they want to wake up, what activities do they want to do?
+Another great way to a new summer routine is with breakfast.
+What time do they want to wake up, and what activities do they want to do?

 You can also talk about including some educational activities.
 You can make a list of ideas and decide which ones will help with each person’s routine.

 Remember, to make sure kids get enough sleep, limit screen time after 9 pm.

 A morning routine for kids in the summer will help set your family up for a fun and productive day.

 Some moms have trouble finding a routine with their kids at home during the summer.
 It can be hard to get up and do things in the morning when school is out and no such routine exists.